openSUSE/snapper/_posts/2019-11-06-machine-readable-output.md

 4  | post   |     3 | 2019-10-15 13:07:41 | root | number  |                       | important=no
 ~~~

-All that could make quite error prone to work with *snapper* cli output, and for that reason, *snapper* now offers some new options to generate listing outputs with CSV or JSON format.
+All that could make quite error prone to work with *snapper* CLI output and, for that reason, *snapper* now offers some new options to use CSV or JSON for lists.

-Now, the following new global options can be used with *snapper* cli: *--machine-readable*, *--csvout*, *--jsonout* and *--separator*.
+Now, the following new global options can be used with *snapper* CLI: *--machine-readable*, *--csvout*, *--jsonout* and *--separator*.
 Option *--machine-readable* requires an argument, and accepted values are *csv* and *json*. *--csvout* and *--jsonout* are only shortcuts for *--machine-readable csv* and *--machine-readable json* respectively.
 In case that *--machine-readable csv* or *--csvout* is used, the *--separator* option can be indicated to set another CSV char separator.

-These new options only affect to the cli commands that generate a table as result, that is: *snapper list*, *snapper list-configs* and *snapper get-config*.
+These new options only affect to the CLI commands that generate a table as result, that is: *snapper list*, *snapper list-configs* and *snapper get-config*.
 Here some usage examples:

 ~~~
 snapper --csvout --separator \; list